pseale/monopoly-dotnet/README.md

 1. UI.
 I did the minimum possible on top of what the base template (and twitter bootstrap) provided.
 I'm not ashamed of my paint-fu, though perhaps I should be.
 2. My automated web test harness is interesting, and better than anything I could find, but it still has some major problems that will show up quickly if you try to just copy/paste use it on a real project with CI.
 I may fix them, but I haven't yet.
-3. Things I have on my to-do list: Fix selenium Firefox wrapper-aware code to be agnostic, make sure I have anti-forgery tokens everywhere, add an action filter to remove a lot of duplication in the GameController
-4. As of today (2013-09-21), the test helpers are disorganized.
+3. As of today (2013-09-21), the test helpers are disorganized.
 I plan to experiment with them, but if they don't change...just know I meant to change them.
-5. I'm moderately ashamed of how I put zero (0) behavior on most of my model objects, but threw all the behavior on Game (the aggregate root).
+4. I'm moderately ashamed of how I put zero (0) behavior on most of my model objects, but threw all the behavior on Game (the aggregate root).
 I either have to spread around the behavior like a strong domain model, or completely strip Game of all behavior like an anemic domain model, for consistency.
-6. My "fast tests" project sucks...I think.
+5. My "fast tests" project sucks...I think.
 Maybe.
 Given I have comprehensive web tests, and given I was rarely at a loss for how to implement the simple behavior, I felt little need to add unit tests that covered things already covered by the web tests.
-7. My git checkin history is like a stream of consciousness.
-When working on solo projects I use source control as a lazy way to back up my work, and reading the commits shows.
+6. My git checkin history is like a stream of consciousness.
+When working on solo projects I use source control as a lazy way to back up my work, as reading the commits for this project quickly shows.
 I could have (still can) go back and clean up the history so that each well-labeled commit represents a single change.
-But I didn't.
+But I didn't, and I won't.
-8. At current count, there are 192 compiler warnings.
-In related news, I can't make and use my own extension methods.
+7. At current count, there are 192 compiler warnings.
+In related news, I can't use any extension methods defined in my assemblies.
-9. Don't look at SecretAdminController.
+8. Don't look at SecretAdminController.

 Things you may find interesting
 ===============================